tritonJS826/masters-way/mw-survey/apiAutogenerated/survey/docs/MwsurveyInternalSchemasPostSurveyUserIntroPayload.md

 ### NewMwsurveyInternalSchemasPostSurveyUserIntroPayload

-`func NewMwsurveyInternalSchemasPostSurveyUserIntroPayload(deviceId string, preferredInterfaceLanguage string, role string, source string, studentExperience string, studentGoals string, whyRegistered string, ) *MwsurveyInternalSchemasPostSurveyUserIntroPayload`
+`func NewMwsurveyInternalSchemasPostSurveyUserIntroPayload(deviceId string, preferredInterfaceLanguage string, promoCode string, role string, source string, studentExperience string, studentGoals string, whyRegistered string, ) *MwsurveyInternalSchemasPostSurveyUserIntroPayload`

 NewMwsurveyInternalSchemasPostSurveyUserIntroPayload instantiates a new MwsurveyInternalSchemasPostSurveyUserIntroPayload object
 This constructor will assign default values to properties that have it defined,